GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

   return 0;
 }
 ```

-Note that we use a custom application message to signal the main thread
+Note that we use a custom application message to signal the main thread that the
-that the uridecidebin is prerolled.
-The main thread will then issue a
+`uridecodebin` is prerolled.
+The main thread will then issue a flushing seek to
-flushing seek to the requested region.
-The flush will temporarily
+the requested region.
+The flush will temporarily unblock the pad and reblock
-unblock the pad and reblock them when new data arrives again.
-We detect
+them when new data arrives again.
+We detect this second block to remove the
-this second block to remove the probes.
-Then we set the pipeline to
-PLAYING and it should play from 2 to 5 seconds, then EOS and exit the
+probes.
+Then we set the pipeline to `PLAYING` and it should play the selected
-application.
+2-to-5-seconds section; the application waits for the `EOS` message and quits.

 ## Manually adding or removing data from/to a pipeline

-Many people have expressed the wish to use their own sources to inject
+Many people have expressed the wish to use their own sources to inject data into
-data into a pipeline.
-Some people have also expressed the wish to grab
-the output in a pipeline and take care of the actual output inside their
+a pipeline, others, the wish to grab a pipeline's output and take care of it in
-application.
-While either of these methods are strongly discouraged,
+their application.
+While these methods are strongly discouraged, GStreamer
-GStreamer offers support for this. *Beware\!
-You need to know what you
+offers support for them -- *Beware\!
+You need to know what you are doing* --.
-are doing.* Since you don't have any support from a base class you need
+Since you don't have any support from a base class you need to thoroughly
-to thoroughly understand state changes and synchronization.
-If it
+understand state changes and synchronization.
+If it doesn't work, there are a
-doesn't work, there are a million ways to shoot yourself in the foot.
-It's always better to simply write a plugin and have the base class
+million ways to shoot yourself in the foot.
+It's always better to simply write a
-manage it.
-See the Plugin Writer's Guide for more information on this
+plugin and have the base class manage it.
+See the Plugin Writer's Guide for more
-topic.
-Also see the next section, which will explain how to embed
+information on this topic.
+Additionally, review the next section, which explains
-plugins statically in your application.
+how to statically embed plugins in your application.

-There's two possible elements that you can use for the above-mentioned
+There are two possible elements that you can use for the above-mentioned
-purposes.
-Those are called “appsrc” (an imaginary source) and “appsink”
-(an imaginary sink).
-The same method applies to each of those elements.
+purposes: `appsrc` (an imaginary source) and `appsink` (an imaginary sink).
+The
-Here, we will discuss how to use those elements to insert (using appsrc)
+same method applies to these elements.
+We will discuss how to use them to insert
-or grab (using appsink) data from a pipeline, and how to set
+(using `appsrc`) or to grab (using appsink) data from a pipeline, and how to set
 negotiation.

-Both appsrc and appsink provide 2 sets of API.
+Both `appsrc` and appsink provide 2 sets of API.
 One API uses standard
-GObject (action) signals and properties.
+`GObject` (action) signals and properties.
 The same API is also available
-as a regular C api.
-The C api is more performant but requires you to
+as a regular C API.
+The C API is more performant but requires you to
 link to the app library in order to use the elements.

 ### Inserting data with appsrc

-First we look at some examples for appsrc, which lets you insert data
-into the pipeline from the application.
-Appsrc has some configuration
+Let's take a look at `appsrc` and how to insert application data into the
+pipeline.

-options that define how it will operate.
-You should decide about the
+`appsrc` has some configuration options that control the way it operates.
+You
+should decide about the following:
-following configurations:

-  - Will the appsrc operate in push or pull mode.
-The stream-type
+  - Will `appsrc` operate in push or pull mode.
+The `stream-type`
-    property can be used to control this. stream-type of “random-access”
+    property can be used to control this.
+A `random-access` `stream-type`
-    will activate pull mode scheduling while the other stream-types
+    will make `appsrc` activate pull mode scheduling while the other
-    activate push mode.
+    `stream-types` activate push mode.

-  - The caps of the buffers that appsrc will push out.
+  - The caps of the buffers that `appsrc` will push out.
 This needs to be
-    configured with the caps property.
-The caps must be set to a fixed
+    configured with the `caps` property.
+This property must be set to a fixed
     caps and will be used to negotiate a format downstream.

-  - If the appsrc operates in live mode or not.
-This can be configured
+  - Whether `appsrc` operates in live mode or not.
+This is configured
-    with the is-live property.
+    with the `is-live` property.
 When operating in live-mode it is
-    important to configure the min-latency and max-latency in appsrc.
+    also important to set the `min-latency` and `max-latency` properties.
-    The min-latency should be set to the amount of time it takes between
+    `min-latency` should be set to the amount of time it takes between
-    capturing a buffer and when it is pushed inside appsrc.
+    capturing a buffer and when it is pushed inside `appsrc`.
 In live
-    mode, you should timestamp the buffers with the pipeline
+    mode, you should timestamp the buffers with the pipeline `running-time`
-    running-time when the first byte of the buffer was captured before
+    when the first byte of the buffer was captured before feeding them to
-    feeding them to appsrc.
-You can let appsrc do the timestaping with
+    `appsrc`.
+You can let `appsrc` do the timestamping with
-    the do-timestamp property (but then the min-latency must be set to 0
+    the `do-timestamp` property, but then the `min-latency` must be set to 0
-    because it timestamps based on the running-time when the buffer
+    because `appsrc` timestamps based on what was the `running-time` when it got
-    entered appsrc).
+    a given buffer.

-  - The format of the SEGMENT event that appsrc will push.
-The format
+  - The format of the SEGMENT event that `appsrc` will push.
+This format
-    has implications for how the running-time of the buffers will be
+    has implications for how the buffers' `running-time` will be calculated,
-    calculated so you must be sure you understand this.
+    so you must be sure you understand this.
 For live sources
-    you probably want to set the format property to GST\_FORMAT\_TIME.
+    you probably want to set the format property to `GST_FORMAT_TIME`.
-    For non-live source it depends on the media type that you are
+    For non-live sources, it depends on the media type that you are
     handling.
 If you plan to timestamp the buffers, you should probably
-    put a GST\_FORMAT\_TIME format, otherwise GST\_FORMAT\_BYTES might
+    use `GST_FORMAT_TIME` as format, if you don't, `GST_FORMAT_BYTES` might
     be appropriate.

-  - If appsrc operates in random-access mode, it is important to
+  - If `appsrc` operates in random-access mode, it is important to
-    configure the size property of appsrc with the number of bytes in
+    configure the size property with the number of bytes in the stream.
+This
-    the stream.
-This will allow downstream elements to know the size of
+    will allow downstream elements to know the size of the media and seek to the
-    the media and alows them to seek to the end of the stream when
+    end of the stream when needed.
-    needed.

-The main way of handling data to appsrc is by using the function
+The main way of handling data to `appsrc` is by using the
-`gst_app_src_push_buffer ()` or by emiting the push-buffer action
+`gst_app_src_push_buffer ()` function or by emitting the `push-buffer` action
 signal.
-This will put the buffer onto a queue from which appsrc will
+This will put the buffer onto a queue from which `appsrc` will
-read from in its streaming thread.
-It is important to note that data
+read in its streaming thread.
+It's important to note that data
-transport will not happen from the thread that performed the push-buffer
+transport will not happen from the thread that performed the `push-buffer`
 call.

-The “max-bytes” property controls how much data can be queued in appsrc
+The `max-bytes` property controls how much data can be queued in `appsrc`
-before appsrc considers the queue full.
+before `appsrc` considers the queue full.
 A filled internal queue will
-always signal the “enough-data” signal, which signals the application
+always signal the `enough-data` signal, which signals the application
-that it should stop pushing data into appsrc.
-The “block” property will
+that it should stop pushing data into `appsrc`.
+The `block` property will
-cause appsrc to block the push-buffer method until free data becomes
+cause `appsrc` to block the `push-buffer` method until free data becomes
 available again.

-When the internal queue is running out of data, the “need-data” signal
+When the internal queue is running out of data, the `need-data` signal
 is emitted, which signals the application that it should start pushing
-more data into appsrc.
+more data into `appsrc`.

-In addition to the “need-data” and “enough-data” signals, appsrc can
+In addition to the `need-data` and `enough-data` signals, `appsrc` can
-emit the “seek-data” signal when the “stream-mode” property is set to
+emit `seek-data` when the `stream-mode` property is set to
-“seekable” or “random-access”.
+`seekable` or `random-access`.
 The signal argument will contain the
 new desired position in the stream expressed in the unit set with the
-“format” property.
-After receiving the seek-data signal, the
+`format` property.
+After receiving the `seek-data` signal, the
-application should push-buffers from the new position.
+application should push buffers from the new position.

-When the last byte is pushed into appsrc, you must call
+When the last byte is pushed into `appsrc`, you must call
-`gst_app_src_end_of_stream ()` to make it send an EOS downstream.
+`gst_app_src_end_of_stream ()` to make it send an `EOS` downstream.

-These signals allow the application to operate appsrc in push and pull
+These signals allow the application to operate `appsrc` in push and pull
 mode as will be explained next.

 #### Using appsrc in push mode

-When appsrc is configured in push mode (stream-type is stream or
+When `appsrc` is configured in push mode (`stream-type` is stream or
-seekable), the application repeatedly calls the push-buffer method with
+seekable), the application repeatedly calls the `push-buffer` method with
 a new buffer.
-Optionally, the queue size in the appsrc can be controlled
+Optionally, the queue size in the `appsrc` can be controlled
-with the enough-data and need-data signals by respectively
+with the `enough-data` and `need-data` signals by respectively
-stopping/starting the push-buffer calls.
+stopping/starting the `push-buffer` calls.
 The value of the min-percent
-property defines how empty the internal appsrc queue needs to be before
+property defines how empty the internal `appsrc` queue needs to be before
-the need-data signal will be fired.
-You can set this to some value \>0
+the `need-data` signal is issued.
+You can set this to some positive value
 to avoid completely draining the queue.

-When the stream-type is set to seekable, don't forget to implement a
+Don't forget to implement a `seek-data` callback when the `stream-type` is
-seek-data callback.
+set to `GST_APP_STREAM_TYPE_SEEKABLE`.

-Use this model when implementing various network protocols or hardware
+Use this mode when implementing various network protocols or hardware
 devices.

 #### Using appsrc in pull mode

-In the pull model, data is fed to appsrc from the need-data signal
+In pull mode, data is fed to `appsrc` from the `need-data` signal
 handler.
 You should push exactly the amount of bytes requested in the
-need-data signal.
+`need-data` signal.
 You are only allowed to push less bytes when you are
 at the end of the stream.

-Use this model for file access or other randomly accessable sources.
+Use this mode for file access or other randomly accessible sources.

 #### Appsrc example

 This example application will generate black/white (it switches every
-second) video to an Xv-window output by using appsrc as a source with
+second) video to an Xv-window output by using `appsrc` as a source with
 caps to force a format.
 We use a colorspace conversion element to make
-sure that we feed the right format to your X server.
+sure that we feed the right format to the X server.
 We configure a
 video stream with a variable framerate (0/1) and we set the timestamps
 on the outgoing buffers in such a way that we play 2 frames per second.

-Note how we use the pull mode method of pushing new buffers into appsrc
+Note how we use the pull mode method of pushing new buffers into `appsrc`
-although appsrc is running in push mode.
+although `appsrc` is running in push mode.

 ``` c
 #include <gst/gst.h>

 static GMainLoop *loop;